-Benchmarks for Transition from Phase 1 to Phase 2
+Benchmark Criteria for Transition from Phase 1 to Phase 2

-The Supreme Court identified four phases of the pandemic: a) in-person contact is inadvisable, court facilities are effectively closed to the public, and in-person proceedings are rare (Phase 1, current phase); b) limited in-person contact is authorized for certain purposes and/or requires use of protective measures (Phase 2); c) in-person contact is more broadly authorized and protective measures are relaxed (Phase 3); and d) COVID-19 no longer presents a significant risk to public health and safety (Phase 4).
+The Supreme Court identified four phases of the pandemic: a) in-person contact is inadvisable, court facilities are effectively closed to the public, and in-person proceedings are rare (Phase 1); b) limited in-person contact is authorized for certain purposes and/or requires use of protective measures (Phase 2); c) in-person contact is more broadly authorized and protective measures are relaxed (Phase 3); and d) COVID-19 no longer presents a significant risk to public health and safety (Phase 4).
 Using the benchmarks provided, courts may consider moving from Phase 1 to Phase 2, wholly or in-part, based on local conditions and resources.
-If local conditions deteriorate, or resources become strained, it may be necessary for a court to return to a Phase 1 or adjust facets of how it is operating in Phase 2 to meet the current public health situation or the needs of the court.
+If local conditions deteriorate, or resources become strained, it may be necessary for a court to revert to Phase 1 or adjust facets of how it is operating in Phase 2 to meet the current public health situation or the needs of the court.
+Additional information regarding reverting to and returning from a previous operational phase is found later in this document.

-The following benchmark criteria must be met prior to any court transitioning from Phase 1 to Phase 2 and expanding in-person activities:
+The following benchmark criteria8 must be met prior to any court transitioning from Phase 1 to Phase 2 and expanding in-person activities:

-- 1. No confirmed or suspected cases of COVID-19 in the court facility within a 14-day period; or if confirmed or suspected cases have occurred in the court facility, deep cleaning and disinfecting of exposed areas and applicable employee self-quarantine actions have been implemented. - 2.
+- No confirmed or suspected cases of COVID-19 in the court facility within a 14-day period; or if confirmed or suspected cases have occurred in the court facility, deep cleaning and disinfecting of exposed areas and applicable employee self-quarantine actions have been implemented. - 2.
 Rescission of local and state restrictive movement and/or stay-at-home orders. - 3.
 Improving COVID-19 health conditions over a 14-day period in the community.
 Exact conditions may vary by community.
 In verifying compliance with this benchmark, factors to consider include, but are not limited to: the number of confirmed COVID-19 cases and related deaths in relation to a community's population density; downward trajectory of positive tests as a percent of total tests; size of particularly vulnerable populations; availability of medical facilities including emergency and intensive care capacity; and the number of new hospitalizations (or new emergency department visits) for influenza-like or COVID-like symptoms. - 4.
 Adequate testing programs in place, increased availability of COVID-19 tests, and emerging antibody testing.